makrisra-oss/pinterest-data-pipeline519/README.md

 With the pipeline created in Milestones 1 to 5, it is now possible to setup the Databricks account which reads data from AWS into Databricks which is accomplished in Milestone 6.

-Milestone 7 serves the purpose of batch processing the data using Spark on Databricks and covers the following tasks which have been completed:
+Milestone 7 serves the purpose of batch processing the data using Spark on Databricks, cleaning and querying the data which covers the following tasks that have been completed:

 Task 1: